Liu Yong (Xin dynasty)

-Liu Yong (1st century BC? - AD 27) was a general and politician of the Xin dynasty and early Eastern Han dynasty.
+Liu Yong (刘永; 1st century BC? - AD 27) was a general and politician of the Xin dynasty and early Eastern Han dynasty.
 He was born in Suiyang County, Liang Commandery, Yuzhou (present-day Suiyang District, Shangqiu, Henan).
-A member of the Han imperial family, he was the son of Liu Li, Prince of Liang, and an 8th-generation descendant of Liu Wu, Prince Xiao of Liang.
+A member of the Han imperial family, he was the son of Liu Li, Prince of Liang, and an 8th-generation descendant of Liu Wu, Prince of Liang.

 Biography

 Early life

 Liu's father, Liu Li, had contact with Emperor Ping of Han's grandfather Wei, and Yuanshi was killed by Wang Mang.
 In AD 23 Liu Xuan assumed the position of Emperor Gengshi and entered Luoyang.
 Liu Yong was named the Prince of Liang and Suiyang (Liang Commandery) was his capital.
 After hearing of Emperor Gengshi's chaotic rule, Liu Yong began to act independently.
 Liu Yong appointed his brother Liu Fang as his chief general, his younger brother Liu Shaogong as the Secretary of the Royal History, and sealed the Shaogong Prince of Lu.
 Zhou Jian was appointed to recruit heroes as generals, attacking Jiyin, Shanyang, Pei, Chu, Huaiyang, and Runan Commanderies, gaining 28 cities.
 Liu Yong to win over the neighbors of the pack, the appointment of Xifang (Shanyang Commandery) Jiao Jiang as rampant general, Donghai Commandery constitution for the wing Dong Han Grand General, supplemented by Qi Zhang Bu Han Grand General, the Yuzhou, Yanzhou, Qingzhou, Xuzhou part of the Commandery area incorporated under the rule.